jimenofonseca/HBLM-USA/README.md

   - `pandas`
   - `Scikit-learn==0.20.0`
   - `PyMC3==3.6`

+- extract the file "/data/dummy_data_extract_here.zip"

 ## FAQ

 - Where are the results stored?
 A: the results are inside the results folder / final_results.csv
 - Where is the orginal database of built areas?
 A: It is publicly available for commercial and residential buildings [`here`](https://www.eia.gov/consumption/commercial/data/2012/) and [`here`](https://www.eia.gov/consumption/residential/data/2015/).
 - Where is the weather data?
 A: The data is available from a private vendor [`Meteonorm`](https://meteonorm.com/en/).
-The data needs to be purchased separatelly for each one of the weather stations described in the file /inputs/metadata.xls.
+The data needs to be purchased separately for each one of the weather stations described in the file /inputs/metadata.xls.
+For convenience, I included a sample of the file when you extract "/data/dummy_data_extract_here.zip"
 - Where is the building performance data?
 A: It is publicly available for close to 1 million buildings at [`LBL`](https://buildings.lbl.gov/cbs/bpd).
 The data needs to be downloaded via the API fo the LBL, you will need to ask LBL for access to the data.
 The data needs to be acquired for each one of the cities described in the file /inputs/metadata.xls.
+For convenience, I included a sample of the file when you extract "/data/dummy_data_extract_here.zip"

 ## Cite